ropensci/rfishbase/inst/doc/rfishbase/source/rfishbase.md

 nocturnal_nonreef_orders <- fish_names(fish.data[nocturnal & !reef], "Class")
 ````

-Note that this time we have also specified that we want taxanomic Class
+Note that this time we have also specified that we want taxonomic Class
 of the fish matching the query, rather than the species names.  `fish_names`
-will allow us to specify any taxanomic level for it to return.
+will allow us to specify any taxonomic level for it to return.
 Quantitative
-trait queries work in a similar manner to `fish_names`, taking a the FishBase
+trait queries work in a similar manner to `fish_names`, taking the FishBase
 data and returning the requested information.
 For instance, the function
 `getSize` returns the length (default), weight, or age of the fish in the query: